-The County shall provide for the regulation of construction, operation and maintenance of wastewater facilities will be regulated by the water and sewer design standards as set forth in the Land Development Code.
+The County shall provide for the regulation of construction, operation and maintenance of wastewater facilities in accordance with water and sewer design standards as set forth in the Land Development Code.

 Policy SAN 2.4 Infiltration and Inflow Analysis

 The County shall perform infiltration and inflow analysis as necessary for those portions of the system suspected to have infiltration and inflow problems.
 This effort will help to better identify system performance and maximize facility use.